Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 Ingredients You’ll Need

-In this recipe, onion, carrots, and garlic are sauteed, then simmered with orzo, chickpeas, spinach, veg broth, and tahini, creating a bright and flavorful, creamy vegan soup perfect for a healthy lunch, dinner, or weekly meal prep.
+In this recipe, onion, carrots, and garlic are sauteed and then simmered with orzo, chickpeas, spinach, vegetable broth, and tahini, creating a bright flavorful, creamy vegan soup.

 Here is everything you will need: